 The main financial performance indicator is the level of reserves held at the Balance Sheet date.
 In particular, the management of spending the General Annual Grant (GAG) requires special attention.
-In the period under review £321,152 was carried forward representing 19% of GAG received in the year.
+In the period under review no GAG funding was carried forward.

 Due to funding, the number on role is an important KPI for the school.
-As at the last census on 18 May 2023 this was 397 and, including 45 in the Nursery, totalled 442.
+As at last census 17.5.24 this was 386 and with 44 in Nursery totalling 430.

-Another key financial performance indicator is staffing costs as a percentage of GAG.
-For 2023 this was 112% compared to 116% in 2022.
+Another key financial performance indicator is staffing costs as a percentage of GAG for 2024 this was 101% the same as in year ending 2023.